openobserve/o2_report_server/README.md

 <td>`ZO_CHROME_SLEEP_SECS`</td>

-<td>Specify the number of timeout seconds the headless chrome will wait until all the dashboard data is loaded.
+<td>Specify the number of timeout in seconds the headless chrome will wait until all the dashboard data is loaded.
 Default is `20` seconds.</td>

 </tr>